What is the link between fibromyalgia and hearing loss?

 These results prove and support theories that fibromyalgia can be linked to an irregular central nervous system and its sensory functions such as hearing.

-To find out more about your own hearing abilities, contact the team at HEARINGlife on 1800 030 502 to book a free* assessment today.
+To find out more about your own hearing abilities, contact the team at HEARINGlife on 1800 030 502 to book a no cost* assessment today.

 1Hearnet, The Facts On Hearing Loss.
 Accessed August 2017